aziis98/arnoldi-distribuito/typst-report/main.typ

 == Experiment: 3D Laplacian

-All the sparse laplacian matrices are generated using the following Julia code, this generates the 3D Laplacian discretization for a grid of side $N$.
+All the sparse laplacian matrices are generated using the following Julia code, which generates the 3D Laplacian discretization for a grid of side $N$.
 The matrix is generated sparse using the `spdiagm` function from `SparseArrays`, `kron` is the Kronecker product function from `LinearAlgebra` and `matwrite` is a function from the `MAT` package to write the matrix to a file in the HDF5 format as needed by PETSc.

 #align(center, box(fill: luma(93%), radius: 5pt, inset: 5pt)[
   #set text(size: 10pt)